Top 10 Reasons to Invest in Angus

 7. Pro-business climate – Angus is a go to place for business

 Angus has a strongly pro-business climate.
-Business survival rates in Angus (for 2013-16) were 63% compare to 62% for Scotland.
+Business survival rates in Angus (for 2017-20) were 59.5% compared to 55.9% for Scotland.
 One of the key priorities for Angus Council is to make Angus ‘a go to place for business by engaging with businesses to develop our services and to work across our teams to make it easier, quicker and better to do business and invest in Angus.

 8. Excellent partnership working/business linkages